allinbits/cosmos-cash/docs/Explanation/ADR/adr-009-fungibility.md

 Because they can always readily exchange EMTs from different issuers at par, users will treat EMTs from different Issuers are homogeneous.

 It is believed that Fungibility Approach 2 provides:
-(i) An improved user experience
+* An improved user experience
-(ii) A network effect, increasing EMT utility (i.e. if more users accept/use a given EMT, the value from its use and, also its liquidity are increased)
+* A network effect, increasing EMT utility (i.e. if more users accept/use a given EMT, the value from its use and, also its liquidity are increased)

 Both (i) and (ii) should ultimately lead to greater EMT use, EMT issuance and, chain value.